knbknb/ai-system-roles/README.md

 See the "roles-grouped-sorted.csv" file for the actual roles.
 ```

 This is my personal version of a collection of roles, also known as personas, prompt modifiers, custom instructions, or similar terms.
 These are for human-AI interactions with LLMs, Large Language Models such as ChatGPT.

+The roles are stored in a single file and they were classified by me into groups like "Fun+Leisure", "IT-Expert", "Business", and more.

-It works like this:
+Specifying a role works like this:

 > "As a web developer and software tester, be critical of the code input I provide and provide me with a list of issues in the code."

+... but you do this on a terminal and supply this as an additional command-line argument to the LLM.

-Processing/Usage is further illustrated in [USAGE.md](./USAGE.md) below, and in the Shellscripts in the `scripts/` directory.
+Processing/Usage is further illustrated in [USAGE.md](./USAGE.md) below, and in the Shellscripts `find-role`.

 ## Usage